Dr Dan Cavedon-Taylor

 - Philosophy of Mind and Psychology

-I have written teaching materials for DD113 Global Challenges: Social Science in Action on global justice and for DA223: Investigating Philosophy on the mind-body problem.
-I give lectures on consciousness and the emotions for Philosophy MA students and run forum activities on collective knowledge for students of A333: Key Questions in Philosophy.
-I am currently chairing a rewrite of the latter module where I am also writing teaching material on trusting experts and conspiracy theories.
+I have written teaching materials for D113 Global Challenges: Social Science in Action (on global justice) and for DA223: Investigating Philosophy (on the mind–body problem).
+I give lectures on consciousness and the emotions on our highly successful MA in Philosophy.

 Impact and engagement

-I have featured on the BBC News Channel programme Click where I was interviewed on the malicious use of fabricated, photorealistic images.
+I have featured on the (now sadly defunct) BBC News Channel technology programme Click where I was interviewed on the malicious use of fabricated, AI-generated images.
 I have also given public talks at art galleries and written for various blogs.

 Publications